swati24081992/MATH-F212/PythonReview/PythonBasics.md

 * You are conversant with basic programming concepts, such as variables, arrays, loops, and functions
 * You can work with Python using an Integrated Development Environment (IDE)

-This review is meant to help you transform from a novice programmer to someone who can code comformtably in Python.
+This review is meant to help you transform from a novice programmer to someone who can code comfortably in Python.
 I will assume that you have a working Python 3.11 environment installed.
-If you need help with setting up of the environment, you can follow the step-by-step tutorial here:
+If you need help with setting up the environment, you can follow the step-by-step tutorial here: